Master guide to ESOP with Tips for Start-Up’s.

 • Shareholder Approval

-Before implementing the ESOP scheme, the company is required to obtain the shareholder’s approval.
+Before implementing the ESOP scheme, the company must obtain shareholder approval.

 • Limit on grant options